aabbtree77/session-auth-starter/README.md

 1. The whole code base is now infected with "*.astro" which React cannot call.

-2. Yet another templating language.
+2. Yet another obscure templating language with no clear answer to "why not JSX?":

-3. With React, Astro feels like JSX forked:

     ```astro
     <div class="min-h-screen gap-4 lg:gap-24 lg:w-3/5 mx-auto flex flex-col items-center text-base-content">